 The level of affordable housing at Wilton Park was therefore agreed as part of the outline planning application, and affordable homes form part of both Phase 1 and Phase 2 at Wilton Park.

 Beaconsfield is an expensive area when it comes to housing, and popular property website Zoopla shows that the average price of a home is over £1.1m.

 If Inland’s affordable housing plans are approved as part of the wider planning application:

-Inland Homes would like to work with South Bucks District Council on a mechanism that gives local residents priority in accessing these affordable homes.
+Inland Homes was keen to work with South Bucks District Council and now Buckinghamshire Council on a mechanism that gives local residents priority in accessing these affordable homes.

 It is undeniable that the UK is in the midst of a housing crisis.
 It is not a case of people wanting new homes, but needing a secure roof over their heads.
 This can only be tackled by delivering a range of new homes of different types, sizes and tenures.
 Inland’s proposals look to address this agenda, with smaller flats and terraced homes, larger family homes, and apartments suitable for those wishing to downsize.
 There will be properties for private sale, shared ownership properties and properties available for rent.

 Wilton Park is able to make a significant contribution to the District’s housing needs, in an area where major development opportunities are limited by the extent of the Metropolitan Green Belt – which covers some 87% of the District.

 The new residents of Wilton Park will bring a welcome economic boost of approximately £2m per annum to local shops and businesses.